Nonlinearly preconditioned gradient flows: Mirror descent and mirror flow

 In particular, $J_\infty(x_0,u) \geq V(x_0)$.
 Moreover, for each $x_0$, the closed-loop system $\dot x(t) = -\nabla \phi^*(\nabla f(x(t)))$ gives rise to an optimal stabilizing control $u(t) = -\nabla \phi^*(\nabla f(x(t)))$, such that

+Furthermore, $V(x)$ is a global Lyapunov function for the closed-loop system. \end{theorem} Considering the simple integrator dynamics $\dot x(t) = u(t)$, the quantity $\int_0^t q(x(t), u(t)) dt \geq V(x_0) - V(x(t))$ is highly reminiscent of the energy-dissipation functional from doubly nonlinear equations, \cite[Eq.\,0.2]{pinzi2026direct}:

-Furthermore, $V(x)$ is a global Lyapunov function for the closed-loop system. \end{theorem} \begin{remark} The duality relation that is discussed throughout this section, allows us to obtain some convergence results directly from the analysis of the mirror descent method in~\cite{tzen2023variational}.
-To begin with, note that since $D_{f^*}(\nabla f^*(x^\star), \nabla f(x_0)) = D_f(x_0,x^\star) = f(x_0)-f_\star$, by swapping $f$ and $\phi^*$ in \cite[Thm.\,2]{tzen2023variational} (and noting that in that paper $y(t) = \nabla f(x(t))$, $y_0 = \nabla f(x_0)$) we get the result described in \labelcref{thm:converge:gap_rate}.
+highlighting once again the connection with this literature. \begin{remark} The duality relation that is discussed throughout this section, allows us to obtain some convergence results directly from the analysis of the mirror descent method in~\cite{tzen2023variational}.
+To begin with, note that since $D_{f^*}(\nabla f(x^\star), \nabla f(x_0)) = D_f(x_0,x^\star) = f(x_0)-f_\star$, by swapping $f$ and $\phi^*$ in \cite[Thm.\,2]{tzen2023variational} (and noting that in that paper $y(t) = \nabla f(x(t))$, $y_0 = \nabla f(x_0)$), we get the result described in \labelcref{thm:converge:gap_rate}.
 Similarly, the second item in \cite[Thm.\,2]{tzen2023variational} describes exponential convergence under relative strong convexity of $\phi^*$ w.r.t.\ $f^*$, i.e., the following inequality holding for all $y,\bar y \in \bR^n$:

 Since this holds for all $y, \bar y\in \bR^n$, it holds also for $\bar y = \nabla f(x)$ and $y = \nabla f(x^\star) = 0$, $x \in \bR^n$.
-Then, $D_{f^*}(y, \bar y) = D_f(x,x^\star)$ and $D_{\phi^*}(y, \bar y) = \langle \nabla \phi^*(\nabla f(x)),\nabla f(x) \rangle - \phi^*(\nabla f(x)) = \phi(\nabla \phi^*(\nabla f(x)))$ and we can see that it implies \cref{eq:aniso_dom}.
+Then, $D_{f^*}(y, \bar y) = D_f(x,x^\star) = f(x) - f_\star$ and $D_{\phi^*}(y, \bar y) = \langle \nabla \phi^*(\nabla f(x)),\nabla f(x) \rangle - \phi^*(\nabla f(x)) = \phi(\nabla \phi^*(\nabla f(x)))$ and we can see that it implies \cref{eq:aniso_dom}.
 Nevertheless, the direct analysis of the previous section allows us to go into further detail and obtain tighter convergence guarantees under less restrictive assumptions.
 Note, moreover, that choosing $u =-\nabla \phi^*(\nabla f(x))$ allows us to enforce constraints on the input by choosing a suitable reference function $\phi$, i.e., one with a compatible domain.
-For example, $\phi(x) = 1/2\|x\|^2 + \delta_{[0,1]}(\|x\|)$, leads to $u$ taking values in $B(0,1)=\{x \in \bR^n \mid \|x\| \leq 1\}$ and in this case $\nabla \phi^*$ plays the role of the projection on $B(0,1)$. \end{remark}
+For example, $\phi(x) = \tfrac{1}{2}\|x\|^2 + \delta_{[0,1]}(\|x\|)$, leads to $u$ taking values in $B(0,1)=\{x \in \bR^n \mid \|x\| \leq 1\}$ and in this case $\nabla \phi^*$ plays the role of the projection on $B(0,1)$. \end{remark}